BSc

 Why study Genetics and Biochemistry at Aberystwyth University?

-• We have extensive research and teaching labs equipped with the latest equipment, including bioimaging facilities, high-throughput DNA sequencing, proteomics, metabolomics and spectroscopic platforms.
-We have also recently invested over £55 million in our teaching facilities on campus.
+• You'll have access to extensive research and teaching labs equipped with the latest state-of-the-art equipment, including microscopy facilities, high-throughput DNA sequencing, proteomics, metabolomics and spectroscopic platforms.

-If you are interested in this course BSc Genetics and Biochemistry CC47, then you may well be interested in our BSc Biochemistry (C700)and our MBiol Biochemsitry (C709).
-We also offer students the option to study Genetics and Biochemistry with a year in industry (CC48), this course is identical to its sister course CC47, however you will have an additional year to undertake a work experience placement.
+If you are interested in this course, then you may also be interested in our BSc Biochemistry (C700) or our MBiol Biochemistry (C709).
+We also offer students the option to study Genetics and Biochemistry with a year in industry (CC48).

 Our Staff